 For those of us with busy work schedules, ski weekends – or mid-week short breaks – are a great way of squeezing extra slope time out of the ski season.
-Dan Fox, MD of specialist operator Ski Weekends, enjoyed them so much that he created a company that specialises in them.
-He has recently expanded his programme to include variable-length holidays to more than 60 resorts.
+Dan Fox, MD of specialist operator Skiweekends, enjoyed them so much that he created a company that organises them.
+The company now goes to 50 resorts in nine countries – and some of those resorts have interesting histories

 I think there are so many interesting resorts which have around 100km of skiing, which you wouldn’t want to spend a week in but are fantastic for a few days: Les Houches in France, Galtur in Austria, most of the Pyrenees, Engelberg in Switzerland and Sierra Nevada in Spain to mention just a few.